rust-lang/rfcs/text/0000-inline-asm.md

 Flags are used to further influence the behavior of the inline assembly block.
 Currently the following options are defined:
-- `pure`: The `asm` block has no side effects, and its outputs depend only on its direct inputs (i.e. the values themselves, not what they point to).
+- `pure`: The `asm` block has no side effects, and its outputs depend only on its direct inputs (i.e. the values themselves, not what they point to) or values read from memory (unless the `nomem` options is also set).
 This allows the compiler to execute the `asm` block fewer times than specified in the program (e.g. by hoisting it out of a loop) or even eliminate it entirely if the outputs are not used.
 - `nomem`: The `asm` blocks does not read or write to any memory.
 This allows the compiler to cache the values of modified global variables in registers across the `asm` block since it knows that they are not read or written to by the `asm`.
 - `readonly`: The `asm` block does not write to any memory.
 This allows the compiler to cache the values of unmodified global variables in registers across the `asm` block since it knows that they are not written to by the `asm`.
 - `preserves_flags`: The `asm` block does not modify the flags register (defined in the [rules][rules] below).
 This allows the compiler to avoid recomputing the condition flags after the `asm` block.